-Margolis and Spaide investigated 54 normal, non-myopic eyes with a mean age of 50.4 years using the EDI-OCT and reported a mean subfoveal choroidal thickness of 287 μm (Fig. 9.4a) [54].
-Normal was defined as patients without any significant retinal or choroidal pathologic features, uncontrolled diabetes or hypertension, and a refractive error less than 6 diopters of spherical equivalent.
-The choroidal-scleral interface has been identified in 100 % of subjects in this study [54].
-The authors showed that increasing age was correlated significantly with decreasing choroidal thickness at all points measured.
-The subfoveal choroidal thickness was found to decrease by $15.6 \,\mu\text{m}$ for each decade of age [54].
-Ikuno and associates investigated 86 non-myopic eyes of healthy Japanese patients with SS-OCT with a mean age of 39.4 years and found a subfoveal choroidal thickness of 354 um.
-Ikuno and associates found that the choroidal thickness decreased by 14 μ m for each decade of age [55].
-The mean subfoveal choroidal thickness has been found to vary among studies from 203.6 μm in 31 eyes with a mean age of 64.6 years [53] to 448.5 μm in 22 eyes with a mean age of 35.7 years [56].
+Ikuno and associates found that the choroidal thickness decreased by 14 microns for each decade of age [50].
+The mean subfoveal choroidal thickness has been found to vary among studies from 203.6 microns in 31 eyes with a mean age of 64.6 years [48] to 448.5 microns in 22 eyes with a mean age of 35.7 years [51].
 The refractive error and age has to be taken into account, as does diurnal variation, making comparison of general mean values impossible for many studies.
-These comparisons are further hindered by some studies reporting choroidal thickness in patient groups using techniques that could not visualize the choroidal-scleral junction in all eyes.
-The percentage of identification of the choroidal-scleral interface was 74 % of 34 eyes in one series using SD-OCT [52], for example.
-Some studies excluded patients with ocular disorders [52-54], some excluded patients with ocular and systemic disorders [55, 57], and some mentioned they excluded patients with systemic disorders that might affect choroidal thickness [53, 54].
-Even though these studies propose to evaluate normal eyes, some of them included highly myopic eyes with a spherical equivalent error greater than -6 diopters [53, 57, 58].
+These comparisons are further hindered by some studies reporting choroidal thickness in patient groups using techniques that could not visualize the choroidal scleral junction in all eyes.
+The percentage of identification of the scleral choroidal interface was 74% of 34 eyes in one series using SD-OCT [47], for example.
+Some studies excluded patients with ocular disorders [47-49], some excluded patients with ocular and systemic disorders [50, 52], and some mentioned they excluded patients with systemic disorders that might affect choroidal thickness [48, 49].
+Even though these studies propose to evaluate normal eyes, some of them included highly myopic eyes with a spherical equivalent error greater than -6 diopters [48, 52, 53].

-There are several possible reasons for the decrease in subfoveal choroidal thickness with age, such as loss of choriocapillaris, a decrease in the diameter of the choriocapillary vessels, decrease in luminal diameter of blood vessels, and, in some cases, a diminution of the middle layer of the choroid [52, 59, 60].
-Histologic evaluation of eye bank and autopsy eyes found a yearly decrease in choroidal thickness of 1.1 μ m/year, which was less than the amount measured in vivo [54].
-The differences may be related to measurement technique as the histologic specimens were measured in autopsy eyes, which by default had no blood pressure and the choroid is an inflated structure [59-61].
+There are several possible reasons for the decrease in subfoveal choroidal thickness with age, such as loss of choriocapillaris, a decrease in the diameter of the choriocapillary vessels, decrease in luminal diameter of blood vessels, and, in some cases, a diminution of the middle layer of the choroid52 [54, 55].
+Histologic evaluation of eye bank and autopsy eyes found a yearly decrease in choroidal thickness of 1.1 microns per year, which was less than the amount measured in vivo [49].
+The differences may be related to measurement technique as the histologic specimens were measured in autopsy eyes, which by default had no blood pressure and the choroid is an inflated structure [54-56].

-The choroidal thickness has also been found to fluctuate with defocus in humans [62].
+The choroidal thickness has also been found to fluctuate with defocus in humans [46, 57].
 Maintenance of emmetropia is now known to depend on active mechanisms that sense image blur and then take steps to improve the image to include moving retina to reduce the blur and permanently altering ocular dimensions.
-Among the first changes are an active increase or decrease in choroidal thickness that moves the retina, as shown in laboratory investigations in chickens [63, 64] and primates [65, 66].
-Read and associates demonstrated that similar changes in choroidal thickness occur in humans in response to short-term unilateral image blur [62].
-The choroid was found to thicken with the myopic defocus condition and to become thinner with the hyperopic defocus [67].
-Humans have a diurnal variation in choroidal thickness [51, 68] that is related in magnitude to the baseline thickness of the choroid and systolic blood pressure [51].
+Among the first changes are an active increase or decrease in choroidal thickness that moves the retina, as shown in laboratory investigations in chickens [58, 59] and primates [60, 61].
+Read and associates demonstrated that similar changes in choroidal thickness occur in humans in response to short-term unilateral image blur [57].
+The choroid was found to thicken with the myopic defocus condition and to become thinner with the hyperopic defocus [62].
+Humans have a diurnal variation in choroidal thickness [46, 63] that is related in magnitude to the baseline thickness of the choroid and systolic blood pressure [46].

-9.9 Topography of Choroidal Thickness
+10.8 Topography of Choroidal Thickness